 INFO

-The Society, as you've come to expect, will once again put together a fantastic performer lineup, special shows, seminars, and dancing.
+The Society, as you've come to expect, is pleased to put together a fantastic festival this your with a fabulous performer lineup, special shows, seminars, and dancing!
 Make your room reservations, and purchase your badges early to take advantage of the discounted prices and start planning for another terrific ragtime festival.

 We are proud to say we produce the world's premiere annual ragtime festival in the Sacramento area, the ragtime capital of the world!
 There's lots of great music performed by the finest musicians from inside and outside the U.S., spread over three days.